alonshoa/OpenAI-API-dotnet/README.md

+# This Fork contains a version with the Edit (beta) api (Edit only, did not implemented the insert)

 # C#/.NET SDK for accessing the OpenAI GPT-3 API

 A simple C# .NET wrapper library to use with OpenAI's GPT-3 API.
 More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).